ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 > **Lesson – Don’t celebrate early and Hero culture; use Vision document to bring org alignment.**
 >> Leads prematurely celebrated victories, overlooking crucial details, displaying a casual approach, and later had to retract.
 The entire organisation is built around a Hero worship culture which makes the environment toxic and non-scalable.
 No knowledge transfer/mentorship/documentation.
 Huge dependency as a result on a few shoulders.
 These employees should be given stern warning and coached out if they don’t improve.
 No concept of sharing regular updates or doing retros to learn from past mistakes.
 No vision document to align team’s work and lack of OKR review process which caused conflicting work to be approved all the time

-Hope you enjoyed the Leadership lessons as much as the movie itself.
+Hope you enjoyed the Leadership lessons as much as the movie if not more 😜